 Whether you’re facing a challenge big or small, it’s important to face the obstacles coming your way in advance and with enthusiasm.
 If you’re preparing for orientation, that may mean just packing all the items on the “what to bring to orientation” list.
 When prepping for your first big college exam, it may entail reading assignments ahead of time, rewriting notes, and clarifying points of confusion in your understanding of the material.
 Know what to expect by doing some research and asking questions.
 By preparing well in advance, you will be ready to handle any surprise that may pop up along the way.

-There is nothing productive about stress.
+There's nothing productive about stress.
 It causes health problems, sleepless nights, and anxiety.
 Some people say they are energized by stress, but your life cannot be one perpetual “crunch time.”
 Instead, stay positive to keep yourself motivated and energized.
 Approach every task with a confident attitude.
-Meditate, go to the gym, find a quiet place, or go for a hike or a walk—whatever you have to do to get stress out of your life, do it!
-Your daily life will be happier and more productive
+Meditate, go to the gym, find a quiet place, or go for a hike or walk—whatever you have to do to get stress out of your life, do it!
+As a result, your daily life will be happier and more productive.

-Life away from your parents means there is often no one watching out for your well-being besides yourself.
-Campuses are relatively protected spaces, but it is still important to play it safe.
-Until you familiarize yourself with your new surroundings, don’t go jogging alone at midnight with head-phones blaring.
-(In fact, you should probably avoid doing that any time.)
-If you are meeting new friends, opt for a public place.
+Life away from your parents means there's often no one watching out for your well-being besides yourself.
+Campuses are relatively protected spaces, but it's still important to play it safe.
+Until you familiarize yourself with your new surroundings, don’t go jogging alone at midnight with headphones blaring.
+(In fact, you should probably avoid doing that anytime.)
+If you're meeting up with new friends, opt for a public place.
 Make sure you know a person well before you spend time together alone.
 Use the buddy system and let people know where you’ll be at all times.
 It’s important to remember to stay vigilant about your security as you transition to college.

 At college, you won’t have a strict schedule like in high school.
 There will be a lot of free time on your hands before, after, and in between classes—but that doesn’t mean you can afford to slack off.
 College is structured so students have more time to study the material they’ve learned in class, and you’ll need it!
-Look at 8:00 a.m. to 5:00 p.m., Monday through Friday, as your primary workweek.
-The more productive you are with those 45 hours, the more options you will have in the evenings and on weekends.
+Look at 8:00 am–5:00 pm, Monday through Friday, as your primary workweek.
+The more productive you are with those 45 hours, the more options you'll have in the evenings and on weekends.
 If you study Thursday at noon, then you don’t have to do it Saturday afternoon instead of going to the park with your friends.

-8. Learn how to learn and find your passion!
+Learn how to learn and find your passion

-You cannot discover all that you need to know for the rest of your life in four years.
-But if you learn how to learn while you are in college, you will always be able to obtain the knowledge you need.
-For example, you may leave your college philosophy class with no better understanding of Nietzscheism than the day you started; however, you should walk out the door knowing how to read for both content and analysis, and that’s a skill that will serve you well for the rest of your life.
+You can't discover all that you need to know for the rest of your life in four years.
+But if you learn how to learn while you're in college, you will always be able to obtain the knowledge you need.
+For example, you may leave your college philosophy class with no better understanding of Nietzscheism than the day you started; however, you should walk out the door knowing how to read for both content and analysis—a skill that will serve you well for the rest of your life.
 College is also an ideal time (maybe even the best time) to discover your life’s passions.
 Life is too short to spend all your waking hours working at a lucrative job that you hate.
 Find your passion and live it!
 If you love what you are doing or studying, the transition from high school to college will be that much easier.